lantertronics/fpaa-adventure-demos/README.md

 # fpaa-adventure-demos
 Demos for Prof. Jennifer Hasler's RASP 3.0 FPAA architecture

-These demonstrations are for tor the RASP 3.0 FPAA architecture developed by Prof. Jennifer Hasler of Georgia Tech.
+These demonstrations are for the RASP 3.0 FPAA architecture developed by Prof. Jennifer Hasler of Georgia Tech.
 The run in a Scilab/Xcos-based toolset her team developed.
 The current publically available tool runs in a VirtualBox Ubuntu image, which you can obtain here: https://hasler.ece.gatech.edu/FPAAtool/index.html

 The password for the image is "reverse."